 If you are serious about video editing, the performance of your computer matters a great deal.
 The higher the resolution you work with and the more work you put into processing your videos, the more you notice how long your PC takes to prepare each clip.
-Source file types, the codec and video resolution will all impact upon the speed at which you can edit and playback and the time taken to render your finished work.
+Source file types, the codec and video resolution will all impact upon the speed at which you can edit, playback, render and export your finished work.
 Clips taken from your camera will likely be in a compressed format and will need to be decompressed to full-colour depth raw format before processing can take place.
 All of these tasks place a heavy load on both your CPU and GPU.
 So choosing the processor for video editing is actually about choosing the balance between the GPU and CPU.
 Performance tends to be limited by the lowest denominator of the two.

 There are many applications on the market for video editing but the way in which they work and the hardware requirements are remarkably similar.
 Right from Adobe Elements, Vegas Pro, Adobe Premiere Pro right through to Davinci Resolve, all these packages scale up with higher performance multi-core processors.
 Our testing has been undertaken using Adobe Premiere Pro as this is the most popular editing package in the enthusiast / professional sector.